Skip to Main Content

 Activity Note

-Getting on/off a motor coach with stairs.
-The French Quarter Music Walking tour will require up to an hour and a half of standing and walking with frequent stops.
-Approximately 12 blocks of walking.
-New Orleans’ sidewalks are narrow, uneven, bumpy, and contains potholes.
+Getting on/off a motorcoach with stairs.
+The French Quarter Music Walking field trip will require up to 1.5 hours of standing and walking with frequent stops.
+About 12 blocks of walking.
+New Orleans’ sidewalks are narrow, uneven, and bumpy, and contain potholes.
 Mobility devices like wheelchairs, walkers, and canes can be accommodated with careful navigation.
 Scooters cannot be accommodated.
-There will be seating inside Preservation Hall during the hour long tour.
+There will be seating inside Preservation Hall during the hour-long field trip.

 Breakfast: